 Country of the Month

-Thank you Dr. Sheku Dennis Massaquoi for sharing your incredible story and your important work in helping those in need in Sierra Leone!
-We are inspired by you and your passion for your work and your country!
+Thank you, Aalaa, for sharing your remarkable story and tremendous work in community development and youth advocacy in Bahrain!
+We are inspired by you and your love for your career and country!